Guide

 Using Strava as the sync source

-Intervals.icu connects directly to Garmin, COROS, Polar, and Suunto — no Strava needed.
+Intervals.icu connects directly to Garmin, COROS, Polar, Suunto, and Amazfit — no Strava needed.
 Strava strips critical data like lap structure, interval details, and HR zone breakdowns.
 Always sync your watch directly.

 Skipping profile and goals